giusalfieri/IPA_Project/README.md

 ## <a name="features">⚙️ Features</a>

-- **Straight airplanes Extraction:** Extract straightened airplanes images from the training dataset images.
+- **Straight airplanes Extraction:** Extract straightened airplanes from the training dataset images.
 - **Clustering:** Perform K-Means clustering based on size and intensity on the airplanes previously extracted.
 - **Image Resizing:** Resize images within each cluster to uniform dimensions.
 - **Eigenplanes Generation:** Generate eigenplanes for the clustered images.